lavollmer/frontendmentor-ip-address/README.md

 8. I built the API key to search the current user's IP when I wanted it to update when the searchTerm changed.
 I have to update the searchTerm in the request so it would actually change based on the dependency array.
 9. I created a button for the search bar; however, it did not have any behavior assigned to it.
 The button is expected to trigger the search, but needed a handleClick.
 I added a onClick event to trigger and event.
 10. useEffect hooks cannot be called inside any nested functions or conditionals.
 They must be called at the top level of a functional component.
+11. When I was working on restructuring my code, I was able to successfully connect the server and frontend.
+I realized during it that I had set loading to true which constantly made the page white with the word Loading on it.
+I intialized loading as true but never fetched the data when the component first loadded.
+I fixed it by only setting loading to true when a search starts otherwise it is set to false.

 ### Useful resources